-2.2 Overview of steps
+1 2.2 Overview of steps

-- 28 The chapters are organised into three parts.
-Part I provides an introduction to the guidance and technical - 29 review.
-Part II describes the different types of technical review, the factors to consider when selecting a - 30 type of review, and the various qualifications of technical reviewers.
-Part III describes the steps in the - 31 technical review process and is written for both the user and the technical reviewer (see Figure Figure - 32 2.1).
+- 2 The chapters are organized into three parts.
+Part I provides an introduction to the guide and technical - 3 review.
+Part II describes the different types of technical review, the factors to consider when selecting a - 4 type of review, and the various qualifications of technical reviewers.
+Part III describes the steps in the - 5 technical review process and is written for both the user and the technical reviewer (see Figure 2.1). - 6 Figure 2.1: Overview of guide